66 Models

 The next numbers started with MT 1010xxx (lens 222xxx).
 The two external pressure plate screws on the back disappeared at around MT 3010xxx.
 MT 3060xxx is the first camera without viewing lens serial numbers.
 Somewhere between MT 3020xxx and MT 5061xxx, the lens caps changed from the hinged alloy type to plastic.
 At MT 5061xxx, the control wheels changed to shiny silver (around 1965) but three cameras with MT 6110xxx numbers reverted to dull silver control wheels, viewing lens numbers and two screws in the back.
 They also have the narrow “Y” hood logo whilst cameras around them may have changed.
 They seem to be an odd batch and could be repair items.
 The earliest camera with the new wide “Y” hood logo is possibly between MT 5120xxx and MT 6050xxx.
 At around MT 7021xxx or a little before, the bars on the rear of the hood changed to black.
 Between camera MT 8010xxx and MT 8020xxx (January and February 1968 respectively), the satin black focusing hood blind changed to a textured finish.
 The next camera after MT 9111xxx (lens 942xxx) is MT 0010xxx (1970, January) followed by MT 0030xxx (lens 956xxx) which is the last with f/3.2 viewing lens before changing to f/2.8.
 It is also the last with slotted screws used for the strap holders before the change to a cross head type.

 The next camera, MT 0060xxx is the first with the new viewing lens, serial number 986xxx.
 It is followed by MT 0080xxx and MT 0090xxx.
 Camera MT 0100xxx is the the first with the black plastic Yashica Mat-124G type locking knob replacing the earlier chrome metal version.
 This is followed by camera MT 0110xxx (lens 1027xxx) and camera MT 0111xxx (lens 1029xxx).
-The following camera, MT 1010xxx (1971, January) starts a new series of lens numbers with 705xxx and is the first with a heavily patterned nameplate reminiscent of some earlier Yashicaflex models.
+The following camera, MT 1010xxx (1971, January) starts a new series of lens numbers with 705xxx (actually, it seems to go back to some earlier unused lens numbers from 1967 to 1968) and is the first with a heavily patterned nameplate reminiscent of some earlier Yashicaflex models.

 (Detail from larger web image)

-The last eighteen Yashica-Mats in my database, starting with camera MT 1090xxx, have Yashica Mat-124G type focusing knobs.
-There are a couple of cameras from January 1972, with MT 2010xxx and MT 2011xxx serial numbers, plus another two with similar lens numbers, all four between 772xxx and 784xxx.
-Then there is a gap in my numbers until the last group of eleven cameras starting with MT 2080xxx (August 1972) and ending with MT 3030xxx and MT 3031xxx, both March 1973.
-There seem to be two ranges of lens serial numbers; the first ending at 811xxx and the second is a 7 digit range from 1078xxx to 1105xxx.
+The last 22 Yashica-Mats in my database, starting with September 1971 camera MT 109063x and ending with March 1973 camera MT 303191x, have Yashica Mat-124G type focusing knobs (only two 1973 cameras, both March).
 Clearly, this was a trim change late in production.
 As the Mat-124G type is purely a film type reminder, the film speed function being taken care of by the setting window on the meter housing, it is hard to consider this an improvement for the meterless Mat but Yashica was no doubt trying to rationalise production at a time when the end was in sight:

 (Detail from larger web image)

-Of the 230 Yashica-Mats in my database, 135 have either “Yashima Opt.
+Of the 403 Yashica-Mats in my database, 224 have either “Yashima Opt.
 Ind.
 Co.
-Ltd” as the maker, or the earlier nothing, i.e. they are pre-1959 cameras.
-All bar the last 13 of the 135 have Lumaxar lenses (in other words, more than half the total) and the 75mm version are just under a quarter of the 122 with Lumaxars.
+Ltd” as the maker, or the earlier nothing, i.e. they are pre-October 1958 cameras.
+All bar the last 16 of the 224 have Lumaxar lenses (in other words, just over half the total) and the 40 with 75 mm lenses are just under 20% of the 208 with Lumaxars.
 As noted earlier, the 75 mm versions were only produced for a few months but with some 7,000 or so made, they are certainly not as rare or as hard to find as many sellers claim.
 Production finally ceased in early 1973, however, there are very few late ones in my database.
 In the beginning, the Yashica-Mat was an immensely popular model but by the end of the 1950s, interest in the 120 format, particularly by amateurs, was waning.
 At the same time, Yashica began releasing various metered iterations of the Mat and these seemed to be more popular than the original.
 By the end of its extended model run, very few were being sold.

 The first 1957 brochure below features the release version of the Yashica-Mat photos but the text already already refers to the 80 mm version of the Lumaxar lenses - I have never seen the 75 mm version mentioned in official Yashica documentation of the day and I believe that they were only ever intended as an interim measure until the 80 mm versions were ready.
 The second brochure features the updated 1958 version of the Mat but the wording remains identical to the 1957 brochure.
 The third brochure is by UK importer Photax dated 1961 (photo is of 1958 version of the Mat):